 Below is a flavour of what we offer.
 Please visit our curriculum page for further details about how our curriculum works.

 Taking place either in the neighbouring village hall or, weather permitting, on The Grange playing fields, as well as within the school.
 A sports session develops ball skills and coordination, as well as various opportunities for physical education, including yoga, dance, football, badminton and group games.
 A swimming option is included which takes place at Repton pool and offers the chance to learn how to swim during the school day (pool charge is separate to fees).

 As part of our group music session, we study rhythm and pitch as well as work with tuned and un-tuned instruments.
 The components of music and dance and then often brought together in our drama sessions which also include games, improvisation and creative story-telling.

-Please note: we also run a dance group on Monday evenings from 4-5pm and a multi-sport session (football, rugby, cricket, ball skills) on Wednesdays 4-5pm – all welcome.
+Please note: we also run a football club on Tuesday evenings from 4-5pm and a multi-sport session (football, rugby, cricket, ball skills) on Wednesdays 4-5pm – all welcome.
 Sessions need to be booked per half term and cost £6.

 History & Creative skills: art and crafts

 Over the course of a year, our history sessions will cover the Vikings, Tudors, Egyptians, Anglo Saxons, British History stories and Famous People.
 Topic areas are explored creatively through a range of in depth project work which combines group and individual working with a variety of ‘making and doing’ tasks.
 For this reason, history is combined with a creative skills session which allows the curriculum areas to over-lap and develop a wider level of engagement.
 Creative skills may include traditional crafts such as knitting, weaving and crochet as well as art techniques, exploring topics in both two- and three-dimensions.